11 B2B Sales Techniques That Win Deals in 2026

 You should know several basic points about your prospects before you reach out and ask for their time.
 At a minimum, you should know:

-Simple research on the company’s website and LinkedIn should quickly answer these questions.
-As you start digging, you’ll also want to uncover answers to more complex questions – those that could provide meaningful talking points and help inform how you should position your product or service.
+A simple search on the company’s website and LinkedIn should quickly answer these questions.
+As you start digging, you’ll also want to uncover answers to more complex questions: those that provide meaningful talking points and help inform how you should position your product or service.

 Subscribe to their email newsletter